Xavier Alexander

-Xavier Alexander (born October 19, 1988) is an American professional basketball player for the Kaohsiung Aquas of the T1 League.
-He played college basketball for the George Washington University and Southern Nazarene University.
+Xavier Allen Alexander (born October 19, 1988), nicknamed "X-Man", is an American professional basketball player who last played for Tangerang Hawks of the Indonesian Basketball League (IBL).
+He played college basketball for George Washington Revolutionaries and Southern Nazarene Crimson Storm.

 High school career

 Alexander attended Midwest City High School in Midwest City, Oklahoma.
 As a senior, he averaged 23.0 points and 10.0 rebounds per game, helping the Bombers post a 27–1 record in 2006–07.

 College career

 George Washington

-In his freshman season at George Washington, Alexander played 23 games, averaging 4.0 points, 3.8 rebounds, 1.3 assists and 1.1 steals per game.
+In his freshman season at GWU, Alexander played 23 games, averaging 4.0 points, 3.8 rebounds, 1.3 assists and 1.1 steals per game.
 In his sophomore season, he played 13 games, averaging 3.5 points, 3.2 rebounds, 1.5 assists and 1.1 steals per game.

 Southern Nazarene

 In 2009, Alexander transferred to Southern Nazarene University.
 In his junior season, he was named to the All-NAIA D1 first team.
 In 31 games, he averaged 13.0 points, 6.7 rebounds, 3.6 assists, 1.1 blocks and 1.3 steals per game.
 In his senior season, he earned All-Sooner Athletic Conference first team and NAIA All-American honors.
 In 32 games, he averaged 17.7 points, 6.6 rebounds, 3.3 assists and 1.2 steals per game.